If you suffered a truck accident in Lawrenceville, you could pursue damages from the at-fault party.

 For a free legal consultation with a truck accident lawyer serving Lawrenceville, call 404-214-2001

 Your Lawyer Can Prove Negligence in Your Lawrenceville Truck Accident Case

 The National Highway Traffic Safety Administration (NHTSA) says that most collisions result from human error.
 This information tells us that your accident may have been the direct result of a truck driver’s negligence.

-We will need to use various information in your case to prove that the other party was negligent.
+Your truck accident attorney will need to use various pieces of information in your case to prove that the other party was negligent.
 The police report, traffic camera footage, your medical records, and testimony from witnesses can help us make these assertions.

 - Duty of care: We must prove that the negligent party (in this example, the truck driver) had an obligation to keep motorists and pedestrians safe.

 - Breach of duty: We must show that even though the other party had a duty of care, they did not uphold it.
 For instance, if the trucker was driving while distracted, drunk, or tired, these actions would have breached their duty of care to you.